 "I'm not gullible!
 And I'm willingly going to see Hans.
 That's not called kidnapping!"

 "You sure?"
 Kristoff looked at her with concerned eyes.
-What was he trying to get at, sheesh!?
-She knew what she was doing.
+The heck?
+He didn't have to give her that look - she knew what she was doing!

 Elsa didn't really need her, but Hans did, so...